Kali Linux 2019.4 Release (Xfce, Gnome, GTK3, Kali-Undercover, Kali-Docs, KeX, PowerShell & Public Packaging)

 Kali-Docs is now on Markdown and new home (/docs/)

-This may not be as flashy as the new theme, but the changes to the docs we have done is just as significant.
+This may not be as flashy as the new theme, but the changes to the documentation we have done is just as significant.

 One of our go-forward goals with Kali is to move more of the development into the public and make it as easy as possible for anyone (that means you!) to get involved and contribute to Kali.
 That’s what our move to GitLab earlier in the year was all about.
 Another part of this is changing how we deal with docs.